breuerfelix/king-bot/README.md

     3.  edit chromedriver path in `start.py` line 7
         1.  `chromedriverPath = 'enter path here'`
 5.  store your login credentials
+    1.  **you don't want to store them into a file? or login manually?**
+        1.  _see chapter start options!_
-    1.  create file named `credentials.txt` in `assets/` folder
+    2.  create file named `credentials.txt` in `assets/` folder
-    2.  write your email and password like following
+    3.  write your email and password like following
-    3.  `test@gmail.com;my_password`
+    4.  `test@gmail.com;my_password`
-    4.  save the file
+    5.  save the file
 6.  edit `start.py`
     1.  edit your gameworld in line 8 `world = 'COM4'`
         1.  make sure to use uppercase!
+        2.  you can also provide the world via argument - see chapter start options
     2.  place the actions your bot have to do at the end
         1.  read documentation for this
 7.  execute in console: